haddocking/haddocking.github.io/education/molmod_online/alphafold.md

 <br>

 Given this introduction, what is the buzz all about?
 Many of us saw the news that AlphaFold **solved the folding problem**, which can be easily misinterpreted.
-The folding problem refers to the process, it refers to the _thermodynamic pathway_ that a protein takes to get to its _native state_ it is not simply the generation of a final structure.
+The folding problem refers to the process, it refers to the _thermodynamic pathway_ that a protein takes to get to its _native state_: it is not simply the generation of a final structure.
 There have been discussions in the community that [current protein structure predictors do not produce meaningful folding pathways](https://www.biorxiv.org/content/10.1101/2021.09.20.461137v1.abstract){:target="_blank"}.
-However, indeed AlphaFold provided the necessary software to obtain the 3D structure of many proteins that would not feasible via _ab initio_ or comparative modelling techniques.
+However, indeed AlphaFold provided the necessary software to obtain the 3D structure of many proteins that would not be feasible via _ab initio_ or comparative modelling techniques.

 This was demonstrated by the results obtained by AlphaFold on the Critical Assessment of protein Structure Prediction (CASP).
 This assessment  is a community-wide, worldwide experiment for protein structure prediction taking place every two years since 1994 and functions as a benchmark in the field of protein prediction.
 On every round, it provides research groups with one or more _targets_, which are the sequence of a protein that has been solved experimentally but that it is not yet available publicly.
 The research groups must then apply their methods to predict the structure of this protein and by the end of the round, their predictions are compared to the experimental structure.

 For two years in a row (2018 and 2020), DeepMind's AlphaFold was placed first in CASP and in the latter edition it made the best prediction for 88 out of the 97 targets.
-It achieved a median accuracy score of 92.4 (out of 100) in the global distance test, this level of accuracy is equivalent to experimental techniques...!
+It achieved a median accuracy score of 92.4 (out of 100) in the global distance test, a level of accuracy that is equivalent to experimental techniques...!
 During the 2020 CASP conference experimentalist groups working with particularly challenging complexes were contacted and it was suggested that they employ the protein structures predicted by AlphaFold to aid in the experimental determination (with a technique called _[molecular replacement](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2394790/){:target="_blank"}_).
 Surprisingly, by using the predictions the researchers were able to experimentally determine the structures; you can read their very enthusiastic responses in the [presentation slides](https://predictioncenter.org/casp14/doc/presentations/2020_11_30_ExperimentalistSession0_Kryshtafovych_intro.pdf){:target="_blank"}).

 ## Predicting the MDM2-p53 complex with AlphaFold

 In the previous modules you were guided trough the comparative modelling of MDM2, the generation and optimization of the p53 peptide and finally the molecular docking.
-As shown before, AlphaFold was mainly built for the prediction of monomers, however scientist enjoy pushing things to the limit and started testing several scenarios for which AlphaFold was not trained for, this resulted in a series of "spin-offs", the one more relevant here is [AlphaFold-Multimer](https://deepmind.com/research/publications/2021/protein-complex-prediction-with-alphafold-multimer){:target="_blank"} (not yet peer reviewed).
+As shown before, AlphaFold was mainly built for the prediction of monomers, however scientists enjoy pushing things to the limit and started testing several scenarios for which AlphaFold was not trained.
+This resulted in a series of "spin-offs", the one most relevant here is [AlphaFold-Multimer](https://deepmind.com/research/publications/2021/protein-complex-prediction-with-alphafold-multimer){:target="_blank"} (not yet peer reviewed).

-AlphaFold-Multimer's goal is to instead predict the structure of molecular complexes, it was tested on 4.443 complexes and for heteromeric interfaces successful predictions were obtained for 67% of cases and or homomeric interfaces 69% of cases.
+AlphaFold-Multimer's goal is to instead predict the structure of molecular complexes.
+It was tested on 4443 complexes and successful predictions were obtained for 67% of the cases with heteromeric interfaces and for 69% of cases with homomeric interfaces.

 <div style="text-align: center;">
   <img src="/images/molmod/alphagold_fig4.jpg" style="margin-left: auto;margin-right: auto">